Erica shows off her 'billionaire status' as she shares beautiful new photos

 Legit.ng is on a mission to support vulnerable children of Calabar – join the initiative on Patreon, let’s change more lives together!

 Reality TV star Erica Nlewedim is a beautiful woman.
 She knows it and shows it off to her two million fans on Instagram.
-The BBNaija recently got her fans gushing over her on social media.
+The ex-BBNaija housemate recently got her fans gushing over her on social media.

 Beautiful Erica dazzles in new photos